7 Signs You Might Have Candida Overgrowth

 Looking at multiple symptoms as a whole can help you and your health care provider figure out whether you're dealing with candida.
 Here are some of the most common ones to watch for:

-A white, cheese-like coating on your tongue, inner cheeks, throat, or the roof of your mouth can all be a sign of candida overgrowth in the mouth—usually called oral thrush.
-Often, it's triggered by a weakened immune system or antibiotic use, but it can also stem from dry mouth or hormonal changes (like those that occur during pregnancy).
+A white, cheese-like coating on your tongue, inner cheeks, throat, or the roof of your mouth can all be a sign of candida overgrowth in the mouth—usually called oral thrush6.
+Often, it's triggered by a weakened immune system7 or antibiotic use, but it can also stem from dry mouth or hormonal changes (like those that occur during pregnancy).

 Thrush can come on suddenly, and you’ll know it when you see it.
 In addition to that white coating in your mouth, you might have trouble tasting or swallowing, or feel like your mouth is full of cotton.
 You might notice redness or soreness around the edges of your mouth too.